 Or you vow to lose 20 pounds.
 So you start tracking your calories, and walking every day at lunchtime.
 But two weeks later, you’ve only lost two pounds.

 We live in such a results oriented, do it now society, that when we can’t see tangible results within a few weeks, we assume something’s wrong.

 You’re putting in the effort, and it’s frustrating when you don’t see results in the time frame you expected.

-So what’s the secret to maintaining better habits?
+So what’s the secret to sticking with new habits?